LaurenceA/ReverseDiffOverload.jl/README.md

 testdiff(dot, [1., 2.], [2., 3.])
 ```
 An error will be generated if the gold-standard finite difference our reverse mode differentiation results do not match.
+Note that testdiff is only defined for two-argument functions.

 Troubleshooting
 ---------------